 In June 2013, the Securities and Exchange Commission (SEC) issued a proposal for further regulation of money market mutual funds.
 It is important to bear in mind that this is just a proposal and it will be many months, if not years, before new rules come into effect.
 If you are a Fidelity money market mutual fund shareholder, you should know that there is no change to your fund or to money market mutual fund regulation at this time.

-Here is a summary of the SEC's proposal, followed by our perspective and recommendations, which we included in our comment letter and in the letter we submitted jointly with several other asset management firms.
+Here is a summary of the SEC’s June 2013 proposal, followed by our perspective and recommendations, which we included in our comment letters and in the letter we submitted jointly with several other asset management firms.

 SEC proposal summary

 The proposal includes two principal alternative reforms that could be adopted alone or in combination.
 It also includes additional diversification and disclosure measures that would apply under either alternative.

 Alternative one: floating net asset value (NAV) (applicable to institutional prime & institutional municipal/tax-exempt money market mutual funds)

 Under the first alternative, institutional "prime" (or general purpose) money market mutual funds and institutional municipal money market mutual funds would be required to transact at a floating NAV.